“A daring and consistent creation on the human condition. From beginning to end it makes formidable use of both dancers

 The stage was conceived as an ever changing landscape, where various layers of felt are sculpted, shifted and transformed by twelve dancers.
-The concept was developed in synergy with the lighting design by Mike Rijnierse.
+The concept was developed in synergy with the lighting design by artist Mike Rijnierse.

-The wool felt (100% merino wool) rises a sense of intimacy, functioning between architecture and skin.
-The set becomes a place for sensual exploration, in which the touch and smell are consciously experienced.
-The malleability of the stage allows room for dramatic changes, highlighting the agency of the twelve actors – a process of metamorphosis that is also lived by each of their characters.
+The wool felt (100% merino wool) raises a sense of intimacy, functioning between architecture and skin.
+The set becomes a place for sensual exploration, in which touch and smell are consciously experienced.
+The malleability of the stage allows for dramatic changes, highlighting the agency of the twelve actors – a process of metamorphosis that is also lived by each of their characters.

 “The sophisticated scenography of Ludmila Rodrigues is here illustrated in the form of a gigantic origami made out of felt layers.
 The highly atmospheric music, composed by electronic music producer Ben Frost, provides the audience with an enhanced experience of captivating mysticism.”
 (GöteborgsOperan publication)

 Direction: Marina Mascarell